varlardohaeris/emacs-archives/gnu/el-search-readme.txt

   (el-search-install-bindings-under-prefix [(meta ?s) ?e])

 respectively.
-If you don't want to install any key bindings, you at least want to remember the command name "el-search-pattern" or its alias "el-search" to get a start, and that C-h will give you access to some help commands; among other things C-h b listing the relevant key bindings for controlling a search.
+If you don't want to install any key bindings, you want to remember the command name "el-search-pattern" or its alias "el-search" to get a start, and that after starting a search C-h will give you access to some help commands; among other things C-h b listing the relevant key bindings for controlling a search.

   C-S, M-s e s (`el-search-pattern')
     Start a search in the current buffer/go to the next match.